Sachsenhausen concentration camp: War crimes trials

 Fourteen of the concentration camp's officials, including former commandant Anton Kaindl and the camp doctor Heinz Baumkötter, as well as two Kapos, were brought to trial on 23 October 1947 before a Soviet Military Tribunal in Berlin.
 On 1 November 1947, all sixteen of them were found guilty.
 Fourteen defendants were given life sentences with hard labor, including Kaindl and Baumkötter, and two others were sentenced to fifteen years in prison with hard labor.
 They served their time under harsh conditions in Siberian labor camps.
 Six of them, including Kaindl, died in custody within a few months.
 In 1956, those who were still alive were released and sent back to Germany.

-The Dutch sought the extradition from Czechoslovakia of Antonín Zápotocký, who became President of Czechoslovakia, for his alleged role in the murder of Dutch prisoners during his time as a kapo at the camp.
+A post war rumour alleged that the Dutch sought the extradition from Czechoslovakia of Antonín Zápotocký in 1945, who became President of Czechoslovakia, for his alleged role in the murder of Dutch prisoners during his time as a kapo at the camp.
+The Dutch government denied the rumour in 1946.

 In the GDR, various subsequent trials took place against members of the SS guards of Sachsenhausen concentration camp, such as Roland Puhr and Arnold Zöllner.
 Puhr was executed in 1964, while Zöllner was sentenced to life imprisonment by the Rostock District Court in 1966.